jaantollander/masters-thesis/content/25_puhti.md

 Jobs should use the *scratch* area for storing data.
 They should access *home* or *projappl* areas only to read or copy configuration files or application specific files in the beginning of the job.

-The fast local storage, mounted on a local SSD, is called *tmp* or *local scratch*.
-It is intended as temporary file storage for I/O heavy operations.
+There are two local storage areas, *local scratch* and *tmp*, that are intended for temporary file storage for I/O heavy operations.
 User should copy data that they wish to keep after the job has completed to *scratch* since files in these temporary storage areas are cleaned regularly.

 *local scratch*
 : is an area for batch jobs to perform I/O heavy operations.
+It is mounted on local SSD.
 The quota depends on how much is requested for the job.
 It resides at `/run/nvme/job_<jobid>/data` available via the `$LOCAL_SCRATCH` variable.

----

-> TODO: *tmp* is ramdisk

 *tmp*
 : is an area for login and interactive jobs to perform I/O heavy operations such as post and preprocessing of data, compiling libraries, or compressing data.
+It is mounted on RAMDisk.
 It resides at `/local_scratch/<user>` available via the `$TMPDIR` variable.